 Air brakes use compressed air to make the brakes work.
-Air brakes are a good and safe way of stopping large, heavy vehicles; however, the brakes must be well maintained and used properly.
+Air brakes are a good and safe way of stopping large and heavy vehicles, but the brakes must be well maintained and used properly.

 Air brakes are really three different braking systems: service brake, parking brake, and emergency brake.